Juan Velasco Alvarado: Military dictatorship (1968–1975)

+The cabinets that Velasco led were ideologically diverse, with the cabinet (according to one study) dominated by conservatives during the first six months of his presidency.
+In early 1969, a cabinet reshuffle took place which resulted in just over half of its members (including Velasco himself) being radicals or other allies of the president.

 A root and branch education reform was implemented, seeking to promote inclusivity among all Peruvians and move them towards to a new national way of thinking and feeling; the poor and the most excluded were prioritized in this system.
 The Día del Indio or Peruvian Indian's day became Día del Campesino or Peruvian Peasant's day.
 This holiday fell on June 24, a traditional holiday of the land, since it was the day of winter solstice.

 The education reform of 1972 provided for bilingual education for the indigenous people of the Andes and the Amazon, which consisted nearly half of the population.
 In 1975, the Velasco government enacted a law making Quechua an official language of Peru equal to Spanish.
 However, this law was never enforced and ceased to be valid when the 1979 constitution became effective, according to which Quechua and Aymara are official only where they predominate, as mandated by law – a law that was never enacted.
+Major reforms were also carried out in the areas of social services, labor rights, and social security during Velasco's time in office.